-You are a non-registered (or beneficial) shareholder if your Common Shares or First Preferred Shares are held on your behalf by a bank, trust company, securities dealer, or broker or other intermediary (in each case, an "Intermediary").
+You are a non-registered (or beneficial) shareholder if your Common Shares or First Preferred Shares are held on your behalf by a bank, trust company, securities dealer, or broker or other intermediary (each an "Intermediary").

 We have distributed copies of the Meeting materials to Intermediaries so that they may send the Meeting materials to non-registered shareholders who have requested them.
 Carefully follow the instructions that you receive from your Intermediary, or through a service company such as Broadridge Investor Communications Corporation, in order to vote.
-For the votes of non-registered shareholders to count, they must be received by Computershare from your Intermediary by 12:00 p.m.
-(Eastern time) on April 30, 2024 (or if the Meeting is adjourned, at least 48 hours before the Meeting is reconvened).
+For the votes of non-registered shareholders to count, they must be received by Computershare from your Intermediary by 11:30 a.m.
+(Eastern time) on May 6, 2025 (or if the Meeting is adjourned, at least 48 hours before the Meeting is reconvened).
 Non-registered shareholders should submit voting instructions to their Intermediaries with enough time to ensure that their instructions are provided to Computershare before this deadline.